Asia shares perk up as receding inflation fears lift Wall Street

 The dollar index, which measures the greenback against six major peers, was at 89.755, little changed after the previous session’s 0.4% decline.

-The digital token rebounded after prominent backers such as Ark Invest's (ARKK.P) Cathie Wood and Tesla's (TSLA.O) Elon Musk indicated their support.
+The digital token rebounded after prominent backers such as Ark Invest’s Cathie Wood and Tesla’s Elon Musk indicated their support.

 Wednesday’s brutal selloff was triggered by worries over tighter regulation in China and unease over the extent of leveraged positions among investors.